Paloja2017/Taxi_Data_Report/README.md

 ## Statement

 Simulation:
 Fictive **Taxi** company want to implement new **Microsoft Fabric** capabilities to their BI analysis.
-They want real time data analysis so we have agreed to use Microsoft Direct Lake as storage in Power BI.
+They want real time data analysis so we have agreed to use Direct Query over AS and import as storage mode in Power BI.

 ## BI Requirements